A Connecticut Firearm Bill of Sale is a document that sellers and buyers sign to transfer firearm ownership in Colorado.

-They also maintain the sales records, giving them a record of ownership.
+They also maintain the sales records, giving them a form of ownership.

 Connecticut requires a permit to carry a pistol or revolver in public (CGS Section 29-35).
-A permit is not required to carry a firearm at home or in your place of business.
+A permit is not necessary to have a firearm at home or in your place of business.

 The rule does not apply to long guns; active duty military and law enforcement are exempt.

-Permits are valid for five years and the state police issue them.
-A fee payment is required, along with a background check to secure the permit.
+Permits are valid for five years, and the state police issue them.
+A fee payment and background check are required to secure the permit.

 You also must supply proof that you have completed a firearm safety course.

 Follow the steps below to apply for a concealed or open carry permit.

 Complete a gun safety training course approved per CT Gen Stat § 29-28.